ZeroCBR/HeatWave/mail_example/README.md

 % bin/console # Run the gem as a console application.
 ```

+To use your own gmail account, you'll need to enable
+'less secure applications' in your account settings.
+This can be done with:
+Gmail 'My Account' page
+\> Sign in and Security
+\> Connected Apps and Sites
+\< Allow Less Secure Apps: switch to ON.

+Alternatively, use the team account which has been set up
+for this purpose.
+Address: heatwaveorange@gmail.com
+Password: heatwaveorange1234

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.